 Food handler training and certification program

-Become a Ministry of Health and Long-Term Care certified food handler!
+Become a Ministry of Health certified food handler!

 Do you work in the food service industry?
 Do you want to learn the safe way to prepare food or get your staff certified as a food handler?

-If you work in a restaurant, a daycare, a long-term care facility, or if you just want to learn more about food safety, this one-day course is designed to meet your needs.
+If you work in a restaurant, a child-care or long-term care facility, or if you just want to learn more about food safety, this one-day course is designed to meet your needs.

 What topics are covered?

-This one-day course meets the requirements for food safety training as set out by the Ministry of Health and Long-Term Care.
+This one-day course meets the requirements for food safety training as set out by the Ministry of Health.